kilroyjones/mathelov2/problems/problem_categories.md

 No.

 A reasonably skilled person should be able to do every MathELO problem without a calculator.
+Indeed, most problems should be solvable without pen and paper.

+Most Mathematics professors would not be able to calculate "calculate the product of 1311 and 357" without a pen and paper.
+And if these professors were given a problem like this one when using the website, they would log off.
+(The problem is tedious and boring.)
+Therefore we should avoid problems like that one.

+On the other hand, a problem like "calculate the product of 1001 and 999" is arguably ok because it is an indirect way of testing whether the player knows about the difference of squares pattern. ( 1001 x 999 = (1000 + 1)(1000 - 1) = 1000^2 - 1 = 999999)

 ### Should We Include College Math Material?